Sandeepsuresh1998/MagicAssesment/README.md

   also happens if the data is not sorted by time does the calculations around fluctuation change?

 ## Final Thoughts
-  To be honest, my pandas skills is not my forte.
-My experience with working with these technologies was only during my time as a Machine Learning
+  My experience with working with these technologies was only during my time as a Machine Learning Engineer at Nordstrom, so it was a pleasure revisiting pandas and numpy.
-  Engineer at Nordstrom.
 My python experiences are a lot more oriented around creating clients to test services, and making and handling api calls.
   Regardless, I hope my work here was enough to get me to the next round, and if not thank you for reading this far :)